sandhiya-gh/UID_Resume/README.md

 ---

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **AVV License**.

 ---